 You can use the tips below to manage the ailment.
 There are also other historical figures with schizophrenia that can be a source of inspiration for you.

-- Several factors influence the success of schizophrenia treatment.
 Educate yourself about the disease, speak with your therapist and doctor, create a reliable emotional support network, use self-help strategies, and adhere to your treatment programme.
 Self-help regimes such as varying your diet, mitigating stress, and social support may seem ineffective tools against schizophrenia.
 However, these are profound techniques against its recurrence and seriousness of indications.
-By doing more to help yourself, the less miserable and defenseless you will feel, and the more helpful your specialist will be in managing schizophrenia.
+By doing more to help yourself, the less miserable and defenceless you will feel, and the more helpful your specialist will be in managing schizophrenia.

-- Deal with your emotions.
 Understanding and accommodating your feelings (particularly unpleasant ones that a vast majority of people overlook) makes the difference between success and failure of your therapy programme.
-Eduard Einstein was diagnosed with schizophrenia at a young age and institutionalized several times.
+Eduard Einstein was diagnosed with schizophrenia at a young age and institutionalised several times.
 He was treated with various medications that harmed his health.
 But his treatment regimen was not successful which resulted in his death at the age of 55.
 The legacy of his experience was used to create awareness about schizophrenia.
 He is an inspiration to the many individuals suffering from this debilitating condition.

 Managing schizophrenia among children, adults, and the elderly involves a number of factors.
 Even though your family may have a history of schizophrenia, there is a possibility you might not get it.
 Adhering to the tips provided above may help successfully coping with the ailment.
 Also, having a positive social support network, taking an active role in its treatment and educating yourself about schizophrenia significantly in its management.